Roux-en-Y has been very popular overseas for many years. Now, BodyFree offers this procedure at our clinic in Sydney.

 A portion of the small intestine is then brought up to be joined to this now-smaller portion of stomach.
 This allows the ingested food to “bypass” the majority of the stomach as well as the first 1-2 metres of the small intestine (most people have 4 metres or more of small intestine).

-Gastric Bypass surgery works by combining both restrictive and malapsorptive methods.
-By reducing the physical size of the stomach patients become fuller faster so are therefore likely to eat less, while the “bypassing” of a section of the intestine means the absorbtion of calories and nutrients consumed is reduced.
+Roux-en-Y Gastric Bypass Surgery works by combining both restrictive and malabsorptive methods.
+By reducing the physical size of the stomach, patients become fuller faster and eat less.
+“Bypassing” a section of the intestine means the absorption of calories and nutrients consumed is reduced.

 Roux-en-Y Gastric Bypass Surgery Pros and Cons